Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 Part II discussed the influence Neptune’s current transit through its ruling sign of Pisces can have societally, namely by affecting “Truth”.
 In both its evolved and unevolved forms, Neptune in its natural sign takes the concept of Truth to an almost archetypal level.
 But where the evolved side of Neptune in Pisces embraces the righteousness of high minded Truthfulness, the unevolved side does the same, but in a deceptively pure aura of thorough and utter self-deception.

-From an evolved perspective, Mr. Groning has set a new societal precedent by being the only one of his kind to openly admit his guilt and “moral complicity” in regards to his Nazi past and the legal charges associated with it.
+From an evolved perspective, Mr. Groening has set a new societal precedent by being the only one of his kind to openly admit his guilt and “moral complicity” in regards to his Nazi past and the legal charges associated with it.

-On the unevolved side, Mr. Groning’s ability to rationalize both his time spent at Auschwitz along with his stance as to why he believes he is not guilty are either so emotionally detached or deduced with such an irrational state of reasoning, they could only come from a place that is thoroughly self-delusional.
+On the unevolved side, Mr. Groening’s ability to rationalize both his time spent at Auschwitz along with his stance as to why he believes he is not guilty are either so emotionally detached or deduced with such an irrational state of reasoning, they could only come from a place that is thoroughly self-delusional.

-In order to get the fullest perspective possible of this highly complex, extremely sensitive debate, we must further examine Oskar Groning’s time of duty while serving as an SS guard at the largest of the Nazi killing centers, as well as compare the 93 year old’s birth planets and how they correlate with his overall personality both then and now.
+In order to get the fullest perspective possible of this highly complex, extremely sensitive debate, we must further examine Oskar Groening’s time of duty while serving as an SS guard at the largest of the Nazi killing centers, as well as compare the 93 year old’s birth planets and how they correlate with his overall personality both then and now.

 The Bookkeeper of Auschwitz

-Upon their arrival at Auschwitz, Jews were ordered to relinquish any/all monies carried on their person, which in effect were collected for Oskar Groning to sort through, count, and subsequently ship back to Berlin.
+Upon their arrival at Auschwitz, Jews were ordered to relinquish any/all monies carried on their person, which in effect were collected for Oskar Groening to sort through, count, and subsequently ship back to Berlin.

 “Inmate Money Administration”, “Prisoners’ Possessions Administration”, even “Money Without Owners”- these were the nebulous terms used to describe the blatant acts of wanton theft and robbery shown to the countless number of Nazi victims during their final moments of life.

-Oskar Groning may have openly expressed his “moral guilt” to the judge and jury of Luneburg, Germany on the first day of legal proceedings, but the former Nazi also left many in the court stunned in stupefied shock on the trial’s second day.
+Oskar Groening may have openly expressed his “moral guilt” to the judge and jury of Luneburg, Germany on the first day of legal proceedings, but the former Nazi also left many in the court stunned in stupefied shock on the trial’s second day.

 When asked by the judge why the SS forcibly took money from their victims, Mr. Groning’s reply drew gasps from the audience when he matter of factly replied the money was viewed as property of the state, and in regards to their former owners,